RalphHightower/SpaceShuttleMissionSchedule/README.md

 Since Microsoft published the Visual Studio Tools for Office, I saw this as a perfect opportunity to create a program that reads the television schedules in Excel format and adds the schedule to my Calendar in Outlook as appointments.

+[^1]: Support of SpaceShuttleMissionSchedule ended with wheelstop of Space Shuttle Atlantis on July 21, 2011 with the end of the Space Shuttle fleet.